MasterVentures/takehome-nextjs-test/README.md

 You will have **2 days** to complete the assignment.
 Once you have completed your solution, **PLEASE FOLLOW THE INSTRUCTIONS BELOW:**

-- Clone this Repo.
+- Clone this Repo, please do not Fork
 - Create your own public repo and push the code up to your `new public repository`.
-- Make your changes per this tests requirements and push your changes to your **`forked repo`**
+- Make your changes per this tests requirements and push your changes to your new repo.
 - Once you are done with the test.
 Please make sure:
-  - `All changes have been pushed to your repo`.
+  - All changes have been pushed to your repo.
-  - **Please reply via email with a link to the forked github repository and instructions on how to install / run the application.**
+  - **Please reply via email with a link to the new github repository and instructions on how to install / run the application.**
 - **Update this README.md with the instructions to test your solution, create a section titled: `TEST-INSTRUCTIONS`**

 The goal of this test is to build out a "Movie Awards 2021" interactive ballot.
 Please clone this repository and submit it once you are finished.